 Bill Summary.
 This bill requires cities and counties to make all documentation and forms associated with permitting of advanced energy storage available on the city or county website, if it has one.
-Cities with 200,000 or more residents would have to comply by September 30, 2017, while cities with less than 200,000 residents have until January 31, 2018, to comply.
+Cities with 200,000 or more residents would have to comply by September 30, 2018, while cities with less than 200,000 residents have until January 31, 2019, to comply.
 This bill also requires cities and counties to allow for electronic submission of permit applications and associated documentation for advanced energy storage installations, including electronic signatures.
-This bill prohibits any fee charged for permitting or inspection of an advanced energy storage installation from being calculated based on the value of the installation or any other factor not directly associated with the cost to issue the permit.
+This bill prohibits any fee charged for permitting or inspection of an advanced energy storage installation from being calculated based on the value of the installation or any other factor not directly associated with the cost to issue the permit and inspect the installation.

-This bill also requires OPR to create an Energy Storage Guidebook by September 30, 2017.
-This guidebook must be modeled substantially on the existing Solar Guidebook and developed in consultation with local building officials, the State Fire Marshall, the storage industry, the PUC, and other stakeholders.
+This bill also requires OPR to create an Energy Storage Guidebook by January 1, 2020.
+This guidebook must be modeled substantially on the existing Solar Guidebook and developed in consultation with local building officials, the State Fire Marshall, the storage industry, labor representatives from the utility and construction industries, licensed electrical contractors, electrical corporations, publicly owned utilities, the PUC, and other stakeholders.
 Review of any existing streamlined permitting practices used by cities or counties must also be included in the process of developing the Energy Storage Guidebook.